+Details required for registration 1998 Revision
-- (a) the firm name;

-- (b) the general nature of the business;

-- (c) the principal place of business;

-- (d) the full name of each of the partners and their respective places of residence; - (e) the term, if any, for which the partnership is entered into, and the date of its commencement; - (f) a statement that the partnership is limited, and the description of every limited partner as such; - (g) the amount of capital contributed by each limited partner; and - (h) a statement that the sum referred to in paragraph (g) to have been contributed by each of the limited partners has been actually and in good faith paid in cash.

-(2) The Registrar shall maintain a record of all limited partnerships registered under this Law, and all the statements filed in relation to such partnerships, which records and statements shall be kept open to public inspection.

-- (3) A limited partnership shall be deemed not to have been formed until- - (a) the declaration in subsection (1) has been filed with the Registrar; and - (b) the information listed in the said declaration has been published in the Gazette.

-(4) The Registrar shall, on payment to him of a registration fee of eight hundred and fifty dollars, issue a certificate of registration under his hand and seal of office as soon as the registration of a limited partnership has been effected.

-(5) A certificate issued under subsection (4) shall be conclusive evidence that compliance has been made with all the requirements of this Law in respect of registration.
+- (a) the firm name; - (b) the general nature of the business; - (c) the registered office in the Islands; - (d) the full name of each of the partners and their respective places of residence; - (e) the term, if any, for which the partnership is entered into, and the date of its commencement; - a statement that the partnership is limited, and the description of every limited partner as such; - (g) the amount of capital contributed by each limited partner; and - (h) a statement that the sum referred to in paragraph (g) to have been contributed by each of the limited partners has been actually and in good faith paid in cash. - (1A) Every limited partnership shall have a registered office situate in the Islands for the service of process and to which all notices and communications may be addressed but a limited partnership which, at the date of commencement of the Partnership (Amendment) Law, 2013, is registered under this Part shall comply with this requirement within ninety days of that date. - (2) The Registrar shall maintain a record of all limited partnerships registered under this Law, and all the statements filed in relation to such partnerships, which records and statements shall be kept open to public inspection. - (3) A limited partnership shall be deemed not to have been formed until- - (a) the declaration in subsection (1) has been filed with the Registrar;and - (b) the information listed in the said declaration has been published in the Gazette. - (4) The Registrar shall, on payment to him of a registration fee of eight hundred and fifty dollars, issue a certificate of registration under his hand and seal of office as soon as the registration of a limited partnership has been effected. - (5) A certificate issued under subsection (4) shall be conclusive evidence that compliance has been made with all the requirements of this Law in respect of registration.

+Annual fee
-50. (1) A limited partnership shall, on or before the 16th January in every Annual fee year, pay to the Registrar an annual fee of four hundred and seventy-five dollars.

-(2) If the annual fee is not paid by the due date, each of the partners commits an offence and is liable on conviction to a fine of two hundred dollars and to a further fine of twenty dollars for each day during which the default continues.
+- 50. (1) A limited partnership shall, on or before the 16th January in every year, pay to the Registrar an annual fee of four hundred and seventy-five dollars. - (2) If the annual fee is not paid by the due date, each of the partners commits an offence and is liable on conviction to a fine of one thousand dollars and to a further fine of one hundred dollars for each day during which the default continues.